Baggiest/Ben-bot/index.md

-# Ben bot terms of service
+# Ben bot terms of service and Invites